JakeWharton/hugo/README.md

 ```

 The logging will only happen in debug builds and the annotation itself is never present in the
-compiled class file for any builds.
+compiled class file for any build type.
+This means you can keep the annotation and check it into
+source control.
+It has zero effect on non-debug builds.

 Add it to your project today!